Poincar\'e duality, Hilbert complexes and geometric applications: Topological Applications

 \begin{rem} Implicit in the above definition is the fact that if the codimension of $Y$ is $1$ then $L_{Y}$ is just a point and therefore $(\phi^{-1})^{*}(g|_{\pi_{Y}^{-1}(U)\cap reg(X)})\cong dr\otimes dr+h_{U}$. \end{rem}

 We refer to \cite{FB} for more comments about the above definitions, for some properties about metrics of this kind and for the proof of the following proposition.

 \begin{prop} Let $X$ be a smoothly stratified pseudomanifold with a Thom-Mather stratification $\mathfrak{X}$.
 For any stratum $Y\subset X$ fix a positive real number $c_{Y}$.
-Then there exists a quasi edge metric with weights $g$ on $reg(X)$ having the numbers $\{c_{Y}\}_{Y\in \mathfrak{X}}$ as weights. \end{prop}
+Then there exists a quasi-edge metric with weights $g$ on $reg(X)$ having the numbers $\{c_{Y}\}_{Y\in \mathfrak{X}}$ as weights. \end{prop}

 Now we need to recall briefly the notion of intersection homology with general perversities.
 Intersection homology is a deep and rich field of algebraic topology founded by Mark Goresky and Robert MacPherson at the end of seventies.
 From the first two fundamental papers, \cite{GM} and \cite{GMA}, there have been several developments and the original theory has been extended in many directions.
 Our intention now is to recall briefly the extension of intersection homology given by Greg Friedman in \cite{IGP}.
 For the original theory introduced by Goresky and MacPherson and also for more topological property about stratified pseudomanifolds we refer to \cite{GM}, \cite{GMA}, \cite{BA} and \cite{KW}.